Skip to contents

 Geospatial Functions in TADA

-This vignette represents functions that provide users the option to convert TADA Water Quality Portal data into a geospatial sf object as well as to associate water quality observations with their intersecting NHD catchments containing entity-defined water quality assessment units in ATTAINS.
+This vignette showcases functions that provide users the option to convert TADA Water Quality Portal data into a geospatial sf object as well as to associate water quality observations with their intersecting NHD catchments containing entity-defined water quality assessment units in ATTAINS.

 A Note About ATTAINS: